-The purpose of this test is to check the current and voltage for dual primary ignition drivers usually found on a multi-coil-on-plug unit or cartridge.
+The purpose of this test is to examine the primary current and dual driver voltage signals from a Multi-Coil-on-Plug ignition unit.

 Connection for diagnostic work will vary dependent on application.